trapexit/mergerfs/README.md

 #### rtorrent fails with ENODEV (No such device)

 Be sure to turn off `direct_io`. rtorrent and some other applications use [mmap](http://linux.die.net/man/2/mmap) to read and write to files and offer no failback to traditional methods.
 FUSE does not currently support mmap while using `direct_io`.
 There will be a performance penalty on writes with `direct_io` off as well as the problem of double caching but it's the only way to get such applications to work.
 If the performance loss is too high for other apps you can mount mergerfs twice.
 Once with `direct_io` enabled and one without it.

+#### Plex doesn't work with mergerfs

+It does.
+If you're trying to put Plex's config / metadata on mergerfs you have to leave `direct_io` off because Plex is using sqlite which apparently needs mmap. mmap doesn't work with `direct_io`.

+If the issue is that scanning doesn't seem to pick up media then be sure to set `func.getattr=newest` as mentioned above.

 #### mmap performance is really bad